-Community consultation in the reporting period involved re engaging with landholders that would be impacted by the proposed 8-hole drilling program planned for 2023-2024.
+Community consultation in the reporting period involved continuing to engage with landholders that would be impacted by the proposed 8-hole drilling program planned for 2024-2025.

-In order to facilitate these works, SRK re-engaged with existing landholders for the relevant drilling sites and identified new owners for two of the properties impacted, one private individual and one Company.
-Compensation rates were also updated, and all other existing agreements will also be updated with the new compensation rates as and when access is required.
+In order to facilitate these works, SRK continued to engage with existing landholders for the relevant drilling sites and future planned sites.
+Compensation rates where new owners were identified were updated in the 2023-2024 reporting period, and all other existing agreements will also be updated with the new compensation rates as and when access is required.

-During the 2023-2024 reporting period no complaints were received.
+During the 2024-2025 reporting period one complaint was received.